 • International Financial Reporting Standards;

-Profit in accounting - the concept and its types
+Profit in accounting – concept and its types

 Accounting profit is the difference between an organization's income and expenses.
 It can be positive or zero.
 In the first case, there is an excess of income over expenses.
 In the second case, that indicator is zero.
-It is important to note that there can be no negative accounting profit, since this will already be considered a loss.
+It is important to note that there cannot be a negative accounting profit, since this would already be considered a loss.

 Profit has two functions:

 • Stimulating.
-It shows the satisfaction of employees with their work, whether dividends are paid, whether charity is carried out.
+Shows employee satisfaction with their work, whether dividends are paid, whether charity is carried out.

-Financial results accounting considers five types of revenue:
+Financial performance accounting considers five types of revenue:

 • gross profit;